ness-lab/protocols/libraryPrep_Illumina/libraryPrep_protocol.md

 4. Add 1.25 &#956;L of forward primer and 1.25 &#956;L of reverse primer to each sample.
     * _Note:_ Each sample should receive a unique combination of forward and reverse primers since these will incorporate the indices into the libraries.
 8 forward + 12 reverse primers can uniquely tag 96 individuals.
 5. Perform PCR using the following conditions.
 See @Glenn2019 for details on these primers.
+    * __Note for Inder:__ PCR protocols are in the machine under the James/Beata folder and are numbered in order of execution
     * 98 &#176;C for 30 seconds
     * 8 to 14 cycles of:
         * 98 &#176;C for 30 seconds